vavgustov/nicht/README.md

 ## Usage

-Pass gem name as argument to see list of the projects which use this gem:
+Pass gem name as argument to see the list of the projects which use this gem:

 ```bash
 nicht webpacker